everstake/vscode-plugin-substrate/docs/TUTORIAL.md

 ### Step 6: Subscribe to chain state

-To subscribe for chain data in `CHAIN STATE` panel click on the item `balances`, then in the opened tree right-click on the item `freeBalance` and click `Subscribe for data`.
+To subscribe for chain data go to `CHAIN STATE` panel and click on the item `balances`, then in the opened tree right-click on the item `freeBalance` and click `Subscribe for data`.
 Select your account.

 ![Subscribe to chain data](images/default/8.png "Subscribe to chain state")

 ### Step 7: Copy account address

-To copy account address in `ACCOUNTS` panel right click on your account and click on the option `Copy address...`.
+To copy account address go to `ACCOUNTS` panel and right click on your account and click on the option `Copy address...`.

 ![Copy account address](images/default/9.png "Copy account address")

 ### Step 8: Execute transfer extrinsic

-To execute extrinsic in `EXTRINSICS` panel click on the item `balances`, then in the opened tree right-click on the item `transfer` and click `Execute...`.
+To execute extrinsic go to `EXTRINSICS` panel and click on the item `balances`, then in the opened tree right-click on the item `transfer` and click `Execute...`.
 Type in the inputs following data: address (paste it with `CMD + V`), balance (amount in `pico`), an account which will sign the transaction (select `Alice` as this account has funds by default), password (empty for `Alice`).

 ![Execute transfer extrinsic](images/default/10.png "Execute transfer extrinsic")

 ### Step 9: Execute transfer extrinsic

-To execute extrinsic in `EXTRINSICS` panel click on the item `balances`, then in the opened tree right-click on the item `transfer` and click `Execute...`.
+To execute extrinsic go to `EXTRINSICS` panel and click on the item `balances`, then in the opened tree right-click on the item `transfer` and click `Execute...`.
 Type in the inputs following data: address (paste it with `CMD + V`), balance (amount in `pico`), an account which will sign the transaction (select `Alice` as this account has funds by default), password (empty for `Alice`).

 ![Execute transfer extrinsic](images/default/10.png "Execute transfer extrinsic")